cdapio/coopr/docs/docs/source/guide/installation/index.rst

 Rotation
 --------
-Cask Coopr depends on the external Linux utility logrotate to rotate its logs.
-Cask Coopr packages contain logrotate configurations in ``/etc/logrotate.d`` but it does not perform the rotations itself.
+Coopr depends on the external Linux utility logrotate to rotate its logs.
+Coopr packages contain logrotate configurations in ``/etc/logrotate.d`` but it does not perform the rotations itself.
 Please ensure logrotate is enabled on your Coopr hosts.